 A Savage Defined

 When we hear the word savage, we often think of a person who is ruthless in their pursuits of love.
+It is more than the addictive savage lyrics but rather a melody of seemingly enchanting love games.
 A savage is going to take and break your heart without a care in the world.
 In our patriarchal society, savages are usually women.
 The term has somehow allowed many women to take back the power.
 When men are promiscuous and heartbreakers, they are just men.
 When women do the same, there’s always a distinguishing degrading title.
 Amongst those three, four, and five letter words, the six letter word S A V A G E is probably the most acceptable amongst women.

 For example, Rihanna’s sexy lingerie brand is called Savage X Fenty.
 The theme of the brand coincides with Rihanna’s image of being a “savage” in her dealings with men and empowers women to be as fearless and unapologetic as she is.